AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 Tracks error messages and other notifications that are shown to the user, such as the cookie consent message, and various error messages.
 The message is deleted from the cookie after it is shown to the shopper.
 There is not an option to disable this cookie.
 This is how one-time information is communicated to the user, such as error messages.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Duration 1 year.
-Cleared on frontend when the message is displayed to the user.
-- Module: `Magento_Theme`

 #### `product_data_storage` (local storage)

 Stores configuration for product data used to use "Recently Viewed" and "Compare Products" functions.
 Stores a user's specific settings (for example, if they have recently viewed a product or compared products).

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Catalog`

 #### `recently_compared_product` (local storage)

 Stores product IDs of recently compared products.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Catalog`

 #### `recently_compared_product_previous` (local storage)

 Stores product IDs of previously compared products for easy navigation.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Catalog`

 #### `recently_viewed_product` (local storage)

 Stores product IDs of recently viewed products for easy navigation.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Catalog`

 #### `recently_viewed_product_previous` (local storage)

 Stores product IDs of recently viewed products for easy navigation.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Catalog`

 #### `remove_from_cart`